February 8, 2026 · 7 min read

 What actually protects you

 Documentation is your best defense.
-A written determination for every closing, even ones that are clearly not reportable, shows that you have a process and you follow it.
+A written determination for every closing — even ones that are clearly not reportable — shows that you have a process and you follow it.
 When an auditor or examiner looks at your files, they want to see evidence that you asked the right questions and made a reasoned decision, not that you assumed everything was fine and moved on.
+Run our free checker to see what a documented determination looks like.

 Ready to classify a live file?

-Run the four-step checker and email a PDF determination for your closing record.
+Run the four-step checker and get a PDF determination for your closing record.
+Free, no sign-up required.